 A few years after he started the Land Institute, Wes Jackson was asked about its chances for success.
 Was it even possible to develop a perennial mixture of plants which can even approach the yields necessary to be a viable alternative to commercial grains for food production?
 His response was characteristically understated: “Given a little bit of money and up to a hundred years, we can do it.
 I see no reason why it can’t be done.”6

 Thirty years later, The Land Institute now hopes to be able to grow enough of its most promising grain, a type of wheatgrass they call Kernza™ to begin supplying it to farmers within a decade.
 But this is just a proof of concept, not even a minimum viable product.
 The hundred-year goal is not just to create one viable perennial crop, but to develop a “perennial polyculture”—many diverse systems of plants which can be planted in mixtures and form the foundation for continual improvement and adaptation in climates and regions all over the world.
 A sustainable system designed to adapt and survive.

 There’s a patch of land on my grandfather’s farm that’s set off from the rest on a small, sloping plot with rocky soil.
 The wheat has never grown as tall here, or yielded as much grain as the rest of the farm.

 Last summer, the last wheat crop that would have grown on this land was harvested.
 This year, it will be reseeded with native grasses as part of the Conservation Reserve Program, a USDA program that offers a small incentive to landowners who restore or protect native grassland on their property.

 The land has other uses: there are still a few oil wells pumping, and the grassland is good for grazing.
-But underneath the ground, a new root system is growing, and soon it will start to build back up the soil.
+But underneath the ground, a new root system is growing, and soon it will start to build the soil back up.
 Maybe someday this land will grow food again.
 Maybe my grandchildren will come stand out in this field too, just in time for harvest.